SitronNO/HT-calibration-plan/README.md

     2. Run a sweep from 10-300Hz in REW, using the active speaker as a acoustic timing reference
     3. Unmute Sub1S, mute Sub1.5
     4. Run a sweep from 10-300Hz in REW, using the active speaker as a acoustic timing reference
-8. In REW, use "A + B" trace arithmetic function to verify the measurments.
+8. In REW, use "A + B" trace arithmetic function to verify the measurements.
 [Reference in MSO manual](https://www.andyc.diy-audio-engineering.org/mso/html/reference-manual/getting-started-mso.html)
 9. Follow [Getting started with MSO](https://www.andyc.diy-audio-engineering.org/mso/html/reference-manual/getting-started-mso.html) until the "Configuration Wizard" is completed.
 10. Follow and copy the steps from Dave Boswell's [Tutorial video for MSO version 2](https://youtu.be/yrrE6Ygh67Q)
 11. Apply the config from MSO into miniDSP